JayJamieson/nodejs-caskdb/README.md

 Based on [bitcask](https://riak.com/assets/bitcask-intro.pdf) paper, though not a complete and production grade implementation.

 This is still a work in progress and probably won't ever be fully complete.
-It is only really useful as learning tool for getting started in building databases, as it was for me.
+It is only really useful as learning tool for getting started in building databases.

-Currently `merge()` and data file rollover are un implemented.
-This means a single log file is used for storing all data for reloading from disk.

 ## Usage